Elodiebantos/AngularM1/README.md

 The list of connexions is available on `http://localhost:5000/login` All data from the Json server are available on the file db.json in the main branch of the project

+## MongoDB database

+Apply the command `cd api/api` to access the MangoDB database launcher.
+Then run the command `node server.js` to run the database.
+Now, you can access to all the tasks by following the route "Liste des devoirs" in the sidenav bar.

 ## Code scaffolding